 With voice activated devices launching weekly, one might think that we’re reaching a tipping point in the use of speech recognition technologies.
-However, a recent Bloomberg article argues that while speech recognition has made great strides in recent years, the technology has not yet reached a point where it would replace how most consumers currently interact with their devices.
+However, a recent Bloomberg article argues that while speech recognition has made great strides in recent years, the approach taken to speech data collection has prevented the technology from reachinga point where it would replace how most consumers currently interact with their devices.
 Consumers have embraced the concept of voice activated devices with enthusiasm, but the actual experience has room for improvement.
 What is holding the technology back?

 More data = better performance

 According to the authors, what is needed to improve devices’ abilities to better understand and communicate with users is terabytes of human speech data representing multiple languages, accents and dialects to deepen the conversational understanding capabilities of the devices.

 Recent advances in speech engines are the result of a form of artificial intelligence called neural networks which learn and change over time without precise programming.
 Loosely modeled after the human brain, these software systems can train themselves to make sense of the human world, performing better with increased amounts of data.
 Andrew Ng, Baidu’s chief scientist says, “The more data we shove in our systems the better it performs.
 This is why speech is such a capital-intensive exercise; not a lot of organizations have this much data.”